-As of December 31, 2016, we operated ten self-developed data centers with an aggregate net floor area of 51,888 sqm in service.
-We also operated capacity at over ten third-party data centers with an aggregate net floor area of 9,094 sqm in service, which we lease on a wholesale basis and use to provide colocation and managed services to our customers.
-As of the same date, we had a further three new self-developed data centers, one phase of an existing data center and a third-party data center, which collectively have an aggregate net floor area of 25,055 sqm, under construction.
-In addition, we had entered into leases and development agreements and secured land which could potentially be developed into data centers with an estimated aggregate developable net floor area of approximately 19,000 sqm and had entered into one memorandum of understanding respectively for a lease of three data center shell buildings in the Shanghai Waigaoqiao Free Trade Zone that we expect to provide us with additional net floor area of approximately 30,000 sqm.
+As of December 31, 2017, we operated sixteen self-developed data centers with an aggregate net floor area of 89,794 sqm in service.
+We also operated capacity at approximately twenty third-party data centers with an aggregate net floor area of 11,464 sqm in service, which we lease on a wholesale basis and use to provide colocation and managed services to our customers.
+As of the same date, we had a further four new self-developed data centers, and one phase of an existing data center, which collectively have an aggregate net floor area of 24,505 sqm, under construction.
+In addition, we had an estimated aggregate developable net floor area of approximately 46,000 sqm held for future development and had entered into four memoranda of understanding for leasing up to of eight data center shell buildings that we expect to provide us with additional net floor area of approximately 46,000 sqm.